-Form W-4, Employee’s Withholding Allowance Certificate, is an IRS form that your new employees must complete when they start at your business.
-On the form, employees claim withholding allowances.
-The number of withholding allowances an employee claims helps you determine how much federal income tax to withhold from their wages.
+Form W-4, Employee’s Withholding Certificate, is an IRS form that your new employees must complete when they start at your business.
+On the form, employees input information that determines their federal income tax withholding.
+As an employer, you will use Form W-4 to determine how much federal income tax to withhold from employee wages.

 The W-4 form has multiple parts.
-There is the Personal Allowances Worksheet, two additional worksheets, two tables, and the Employee’s Withholding Allowance Certificate.
+Employees enter personal information, claim dependents, report additional jobs or working spouses, make other adjustments, and sign.
+There are two worksheets, multiple jobs worksheet and deductions worksheet, employees can use.
 Not all employees will need to use the additional worksheets and tables.

 What is a W-4 form used for?

-Your employees will use the worksheets and tables to determine their allowances and any additional withholding amount.
+Your employees will use the worksheets and tables to determine their withholding amount.

-Once employees figure out their withholding allowances, they should complete the certificate.
-The certificate requires information about each employee’s name, address, marital status, and total allowances, among other things.
+Once employees figure out their withholding, they should complete the certificate.
+The certificate requires information about each employee’s name, address, marital status, and dependents, among other things.